viboes/std-make/doc/proposal/expected/DXXXXR0_expected.md

 }
 ```

 The usage of `make_unexpected` is also a consequence of the adapted model for `expected`: a discriminated union of `T` and `unexpected_type<E>`.
 While `make_unexpected(E)` has been chosen because it clearly indicates that we are interested in creating an unexpected `expected<T,E>` (of unspecified type `T`), it could be also used to make a ready future with a specific error, but this is outside the scope of this proposal.

+# Should we support the `exp2 = {}`?
 Note also that the definition of the result type of `make_unexpected` has an explicitly deleted default constructor.
 This is in order to enable the reset idiom `exp2 = {}` which would otherwise not work due to the ambiguity when deducing the right-hand side argument.

+*TODO: What is the meaning of exp2 = {}, now that expected defalts to T{}?*

-### Observers
+## Observers

 In order to be as efficient as possible, this proposal includes observers with narrow and wide contracts.
 Thus, the `value()` function has a wide contract.
 If the expected object doesn’t contain a value, an exception is thrown.
 However, when the user knows that the expected object is valid, the use of `operator*` would be more appropriated.

-#### Explicit conversion to bool
+### Explicit conversion to bool

 The rational described in [N3672] for `optional<T>` applies to `expected<T,E>` and so, the following example combines initialization and value-checking in a boolean context.